greengreengreen/data_structure_n_algos/next_greater/next_greater.md

     return res
 ```
 ### With technique Sorting O(nlogn)
 My first intuition is to traverse A from right to left and add all the elements I have looped into a sorted array arr.
 To get res[i], do a binary search for arr.
 Since arr is increasing in values, I just need to find the smallest element greater than A[i].
-After that, I will need insert A[i] into arr, which takes O(n) time.
+After that, I will need to insert A[i] into arr, which takes O(n) time.

 ```python
 def v2_adv_tmp(A):